ProjetaAi/projetaai-starters/for_projetaai/project/projetaai_mp/{{ cookiecutter.repo_name }}/README.md

 # ProjetaAi_mp Starter

 ## Disclaimer

-This starter was based of [pandas-iris](https://kedro.readthedocs.io/en/stable/get_started/new_project.html).
+The core objective of this starter is to make the user comfortable with the multipipeline functionality provided by the `kedro-partitioned` package.
+This starter was based on [pandas-iris](https://kedro.readthedocs.io/en/stable/get_started/new_project.html).

+It is possible to use this starter in two different ways:

+As a reference guide to the multipipeline function, by running `kedro new --starter projetaai_mp` while having `kedro-projetaai` installed on the environment.

+As a step-by-step best practice guide to using multipipeline.

+# Step-by-step

 In order to start this project from scratch, it is necessary to have a `pandas-iris` finished and ready to use.
-It is expected that you are familiarized with kedro's functionalities, how to alter it and run it.
-In case you're not comfortable with using kedro, refer to this tutorial:  [Kedro Spaceflights](https://kedro.readthedocs.io/en/stable/tutorial/spaceflights_tutorial.html)
+It is expected that you are familiarized with kedro's functionalities, and how to alter it and run it.
+In case you're not comfortable with using kedro, refer to this tutorial:  [Kedro Spaceflights](https://kedro.readthedocs.io/en/stable/tutorial/spaceflights_tutorial.html).

 ## Motivation